How to clean patio slabs with or without a pressure washer to get your home ready for summer

 According to Tom Clifford, from Gardenstone, washing powder makes an effective and affordable DIY solution for how to clean patio slabs:

-With all cleaning solutions, you should ensure your patio stone can sustain the type of chemicals you are using on it.
-More delicate stones, like limestone, can easily be damaged so I recommend testing the solution on a small area of your patio first."
+But Goodman does add a word of warning, "As with all cleaning solutions, you should ensure your patio stone can sustain the type of chemicals you are using on it.
+More delicate stones, like limestone, can easily be damaged, so I recommend testing the solution on a small area of your patio first."

 Can you clean patio slabs with washing up liquid?

-"Stubborn marks may require additional elbow grease but, better yet, consider finishing your clean with a jet wash over your tiles for an efficient, low-effort way to get them back to looking fresh and pristine."
+She adds, "Stubborn marks may require additional elbow grease, but better yet, consider finishing your clean with a jet wash over your tiles for an efficient, low-effort way to get them back to looking fresh and pristine."

-Interior Designer, and creative director at Stone Superstore, online porcelain tile and natural stone tile business, Molly Woodward-Moor has a wealth of design and home development expertise alongside her First Class BA (Honours) degree in Interior Design.
+Molly Woodward-Moor is an interior designer and creative director at Stone Superstore, an online porcelain tile and natural stone tile business.
+She has a wealth of design and home development expertise alongside her First Class BA (Honours) degree in Interior Design.

 Does white vinegar clean paving slabs?

-This works well on some paving slabs but can damage others.
-"White vinegar, mixed with equal parts of water, is an effective non-toxic cleaning solution for how to clean patio slabs, that is more of an environmentally friendly option over harsh chemicals," says tile and stone expert Molly Woodward-Moor.
+White vinegar works well on some paving slabs but can damage others, explains Woodward-Moor.
+"White vinegar, mixed with equal parts of water, is an effective non-toxic cleaning solution for cleaning patio slabs that is more of an environmentally friendly option over harsh chemicals."

-"However, take precaution when using this solution on tiles - if used excessively, the acidity can lead to eventual surface damage on some material types.
-It is important not to use white vinegar on natural stones like limestone, marble, or travertine.
-These stones will react to the acidity of the vinegar, leading to burning or etch marks on the surface," cautions Molly.
+She warns, "Do not use white vinegar on natural stones like limestone, marble, or travertine.
+These stones will react to the vinegar's acidity, leading to burning or etch marks on the surface."

 Is bleach good for cleaning paving slabs?

-"Not to mention, using bleach is no good for organic gardening, being extremely harmful to the environment so it's best kept for indoor surface use, away from natural wildlife."
+And bleach can affect more than just your patio slabs.
+As Woodward-Moor points out, "Using bleach is no good for organic gardening; it's extremely harmful to the environment, so it's best kept for indoor surface use, away from natural wildlife."

 Get the Homebuilding & Renovating Newsletter